maierbn/opendihu/doc/sphinx/user/installation.rst

                                                                           | processes.
 This should be your system MPI.
 If you let
                                                                           | opendihu install it for you, `OpenMPI <https://www.open-mpi.org/>`_
                                                                           | will be chosen.
-`LAPACK`, `BLAS`                                                   no     | Parallel linear algebra functions, this is used by
-                                                                          | *PETSc* and by some model order reduction functionality.
-                                                                          | Opendihu will install `OpenBLAS <https://github.com/xianyi/OpenBLAS/wiki>`_.
-                                                                          | Currently this is not included because probably no longer needed.
 `PETSc <https://www.mcs.anl.gov/petsc/>`_                         yes     | Low-level data structures and solvers, see their `website <https://www.mcs.anl.gov/petsc/>`_
                                                                           | for more details.
-`Python3`                                                         yes     | The `python interpreter <https://www.python.org/>`_,
+`Python3`                                                         yes     | The `Python3 interpreter <https://www.python.org/>`_,
-                                                                          | version 3.6.5.
-We need the development header and source
+                                                                          | version 3.9 or 3.6.5 for legacy.
+We need the development
-                                                                          | files, therefore it is recommended to let opendihu build
+                                                                          | header and source files, therefore it is recommended to
-                                                                          | python for you, even if your system has python installed.
+                                                                          | let opendihu build python for you, even if your system
+                                                                          | has python installed.
 `pythonPackages`                                                  yes     | This is a custom collection of python packages for the
-                                                                          | python 3 interpreter, which is later available in the
+                                                                          | python 3 interpreter and are available in the
                                                                           | python configuration scripts.
 It consists of
-                                                                          | `numpy matplotlib scipy numpy-stl svg.path triangle`.
+                                                                          | `numpy matplotlib scipy numpy-stl svg.path triangle geomdl vtk`.
-`Easylogging++ <https://github.com/zuhd-org/easyloggingpp>`_      yes     | The used logging library.
-By default, logs are created
-                                                                          | in `/tmp/logs/` and output to the standard output.
 `Base64 <https://github.com/tkislan/base64>`_                     yes     | An encoding standard and library that is used to create
                                                                           | binary VTK output files that can be viewed in Paraview.
                                                                           | Base64 encoded data is ASCII characters, the size is 4/3